 With your support, we have access to the tools necessary to keep the blog and our various projects running – the fundraisers, events, referrals, panels, workshops and more.
 We have to pay for social media tools, website hosting, etc. We have to pay for wi-fi access, equipment, gas to drive to meetings, and more.
 We spend an average of 8 hours to generate one AMPLIFY post.
 I don’t have a number of how many hour go into a typical blog post.

 The number of visitors to our blog is on the rise as are the number of our social media followers and our email list subscribers.
-We recently received two readers choice awards and just six months ago, we were voted Best Local Blogger by readers of the Pittsburgh City Paper for 2016.
+We have received readers choice awards and in October 2016 we were voted Best Local Blogger by readers of the Pittsburgh City Paper, the first blogger to ever win this award.
+In 2019, we won the Outstanding Blog award from GLAAD.

 You find value in what we do.
 From #AMPLIFY to our In Memoriam series acknowledging and exploring the crisis of violence against trans people of color.
 We tackle hyper-local campaign issues and explore how the community responds to domestic violence in our suburban communities.
 I blog about local grocery stores, the resistance to racial justice and intersectionality among local progressive, and local angles on national issues.